“Why Wasn’t I Diagnosed Sooner?”: The Hidden Presentation of ADHD in Women & AFAB People

 Emotional intensity becomes being “too much.”

-Inconsistency becomes a lack of discipline.
+Inconsistency becomes a lack of discipline or unreliability.

 Hormones, Cycles, and the Missing Conversation